testit-tms/api-client-python/docs/ProjectsApi.md

 Get all projects

   Use case    [Optional] User sets isDeleted field value    [Optional] If User sets isDeleted field value as true, System search all deleted projects    [Optional] If User sets isDeleted field value as false, System search all projects which are not deleted    If User did not set isDeleted field value, System search all projects    System returns array of all found projects(listed in response model)

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time